 To be on the safe side, ask the breeder for the medical history of the puppy’s parents, as well as grandparents, and great-grandparents.

-If there are some genetically heritable diseases that any of the dogs haven’t been cleared for, you should really think twice about getting that puppy.
+If there are some genetically heritable diseases that any of the dogs haven’t been cleared for, you should think twice about getting that puppy.

 It doesn’t mean for sure that your puppy will suffer from the illnesses his grandparents or parents suffered from.